luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 # Introduction
 ## Context and Motivation
 Six years ago, the COVID-19 pandemic began, prompting nations around the world to enforce a lockdown with the intention of reducing virus transmission.
-People were strongly advised to stay home and as a consequence, this led to a considerable increase in work from home (WFH) arrangements with **video conferencing** becoming a core part of daily work.
+This led to a considerable increase in work from home (WFH) arrangements with **video conferencing** becoming a core part of daily work.

 According to Adrjan et al., WFH job postings have quadrupled across 20 countries from 2020 to 2023, with these kind of postings still remaining popular despite a lifting of pandemic restrictions.
-Naturally, video conference applications rose in popularity and because of this, it is imperative to consider the energy usages of these applications as the number of people transitioning to remote working during this time increases significantly.
+Naturally, video conference applications rose in popularity and because of this, it is imperative to consider the energy usages of these applications.

 From a user perspective, the energy efficiency of video conferencing software matters because it directly affects the experience of working on a laptop.
 Online meetings can be long and frequent, and if an application draw more power, the **laptop will drain faster**.
 This would require more frequent charging, and may force users to adapt their workday around power availability by, for example, staying near outlets or carrying chargers.
 Higher power draw can also increase heat and fan activity, impacting comfort and potentially influencing audio quality if fan noise is captured by the microphones.
 Over time, frequent high-power usage by contribute to **faster battery wear**, reducing the lifespan of a device.

 Beyond individual devices, energy usage also has **system-level implications**.
-Video conferencing can be used at **massive scale across organizations**, with even modest per-hour difference in power consumption accumulating across users.
+Video conferencing can be used at **massive scale across organizations**, with even modest per-hour difference in power consumption accumulates across users.
 Understanding how application choice and feature configuration affects power demand can support recommendations for more sustainable digital work practices.

 While the number of people transitioning to remote working has recently seemed to stabilized in Europe and in other places around the world, as reported by Eurofound researcher Oscar Vargas Llave, "The possibility of working from home hasn’t [been] sedimented in European workplaces".
 Thus, research into the energy usages of video conference applications remains relevant in this day and age.